deejaygraham/deejaygraham.github.io/src/content/posts/2026-08-20-podcast-archiving.md

 ## archive_podcast.py

 The script takes in a path to the podcast rss xml file and the folder to store the episodes files.
+Each folder contains the files downloaded so far and an individual .podcast-archive.sqlite3 database that tracks the files found in the feed and downloaded.

 ```python
 #!/usr/bin/env python3